 Costs - Cost of Gas, O&M and Labor

-The projections for cost of gas assume the 1999 cost of gas is escalated for Brazilian inflation as measured by IGP-M. The cost of gas is passed through in the tariffs as indicated above.
+The projections for cost of gas assume the 1999 cost of gas is escalated for Brazilian inflation as measured by IGP-M. The cost of gas is passed through in tariffs as described above.

+CEG - Cumulative Gross Margin by Customer Segment